 Open the bill box and determine if the bill can be reached.
 If necessary, the transport can be turned by hand, either forward or reverse to remove the bill.
 To turn the transport by hand, turn the gear on the side of the transport.
 If the bill is jammed near the inlet, try to remove it by turning the transport by hand.
-If this does not free the bill; remove the transport from the unit and remove the inlet (see Removing the Inlet later in this section).
+If this does not free the bill; remove the transport from the unit and remove the inlet (see Removing The Inlet at the end of this section).

-Bill Jamming Checklist and Corrective Procedures
+Bill Jamming Checklist